Insurance Litigation 2024 Comparisons

 Authors

 Peralta, Sandoval, Llaneza & Gutiérrez is a distinguished law firm specialising in business law, notably in the insurance and reinsurance sectors.
 The firm’s expertise in insurance litigation is particularly noteworthy.
 The firm’s reputation rests on a team of highly experienced lawyers renowned for their handling of complex matters.
 They offer comprehensive and adept advice, ensuring clients receive proficient counsel tailored to their needs.
 The firm is committed to ethical standards and innovative legal strategies.
-It has substantial experience in insurance law and litigation.
-Pertalta, Sandoval, Llaneza & Gutiérrez provides tailored counsel and strategic support.
-Some of the firm’s clients include: Chubb Seguros Chile S.A., HDI Seguros S.A., Orsan Seguros de crédito y garantía, AIG, Aseguradora Porvenir, and Liberty Compañía de Seguros Generales S.A.
+Peralta, Sandoval, Llaneza & Gutiérrez provides tailored counsel and strategic support, based on its substantial experience in insurance and business law, as well as complex litigation.
+Some of the firm’s clients include Chubb Seguros Chile S.A., HDI Seguros S.A., Orsan Seguros de crédito y garantía, AIG, Aseguradora Porvenir, and Liberty Compañía de Seguros Generales S.A.
 Peralta, Sandoval, Llaneza & Gutiérrez is ranked by Chambers and Partners as Band 3 of 6 in Insurance.